JetBrains/kotlin-mobile-docs/topics/kmm-plugin-releases.md

 <td>

 * Compatibility with Android Studio Bumblebee Canary 1.
-* Support for Kotlin 1.5.20 in the Project Wizard (available with the Kotlin 1.5.20 release).
+* Support for Kotlin 1.5.20 in the Project Wizard.

 </td>
 <td>